ItsNickBarry/npm-git-version-tag/README.md

 # NPM Git Version Tagger

+> This package no longer functions because the NPM API no longer returns the gitHead attribute; maintenance is discontinued.

 Automatically add git version tags to NPM package repositories.

 Works for repositories in registry `https://registry.npmjs.org/`.